Ameba-AIoT/ameba-iot-docs/amebadplus/en/application_note/audio/src/audio.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Audio hardware configurations lie in ``{SDK}/component/soc/amebadplus/usrcfg/include/ameba_audio_hw_usrcfg.h``.

 Different boards have different configurations.
 For example, some boards need to use an amplifier, while others do not.
 Different boards may use different pins to enable the amplifier; the start-up time is different for different amplifiers.
 In addition, the pins used by each board's DMICs may be different, and the stable time of DMICs may be different.
 All the information needs to be configured in the configuration file.

 The ``ameba_audio_hw_usrcfg.h`` file has the description for each configuration, please set them according to the description.

 Interfaces
 --------------------
-The audio component provides two layers of interfaces.
+The audio component provides three layers of interfaces.

 .. table::
    :width: 100%